theo-armour/2020/pages/goals/life-goal-categories.md

-### 5. FINANCIAL TYPES OF GOALS EVERYONE SHOULD HAVE:
+### 5. FINANCIAL TYPES OF GOALS EVERYONE SHOULD HAVE

 Seriously, you need to have a financial plan in place, and you need to clean up your messes before you’re in a Code Black (Red?) situation.
 Find any one of the financial gurus online that you can, create a plan, and work through it.